tungstennn/Docker-Multi-Stage-Build/README.md

 The application is containerized using a **multi-stage Dockerfile**:

 1. **Development Stage**:
-   - Uses the official `node` image.
+   - Uses the official `node` image
-   - Installs dependencies and copies all application files into the container.
+   - Installs dependencies and copies all application files into the container

 2. **Production Stage**:
-   - Uses the lightweight `node:alpine` image.
+   - Uses the lightweight `node:alpine` image
-   - Copies the necessary files from the development stage.
+   - Copies the necessary files from the development stage
-   - Runs the application as a non-root user for security.
+   - Runs the application as a non-root user for security

 ---